sammlapp/picopy/README.md

 This allows you to view, manipulate, and debug files and programs on the Swallow.

-# Setting up a Raspberry Pi 4.0 to use as a Swallow
+# Initial Swallow Set up

-These instructions are a work in progress
+Setting up a Raspberry Pi 4.0 to use as a Swallow

 ### Operating system
 - flash SD card with raspberry pi OS using Raspberry PI [Imager](https://www.raspberrypi.com/software/) application.